commontype-standard/commontype/01-font_file.md

 <h5 id="TableDirectory.in-cons">Implementation notes for font consumers</h5>

 * When validating table checksums, the [=head table=] must be treated as a special case, and its `checkSumAdjustment` value set to four zero bytes for the purposes of checksumming.
+Font consumers should not assume that the table length will be a multiple of four, and should use the above checksumming algorithm which adds zero padding to the table data.

 * The {{TableDirectory/searchRange}}, {{TableDirectory/entrySelector}}, and {{TableDirectory/rangeShift}} fields should be ignored by font consumers.
 There is no requirement to use binary tree search to locate the tables, but if a binary tree is used, these values should be recomputed from the {{TableDirectory/numTables}} field.